nodejs/citgm/README.md

-  -j, --parallel <number>     Run tests in parallel -J, --autoParallel          Run tests in parallel (automatically detect core count) --tmpDir <path>             Directory to test modules in
+  -j, --parallel <number>     Run tests in parallel -J, --autoParallel          Run tests in parallel (automatically detect core count) --tmpDir <path>             Directory to test modules in --includeTags tag1 tag2     Only test modules from the lookup that contain a matching tag field --excludeTags tag1 tag2     Specify which tags to skip from the lookup (takes priority over includeTags)
 ```

 When using a JSON config file, the properties need to be the same as the